 Spiritual practices such as mindfulness and self-care become mainstream as new means for connecting with ourselves and our collective consciousness.

 Care and wellness are seen from a holistic perspective, including physical, social, mental, and emotional characteristics; therefore consumer wellness includes the individual, their close and next communities, as well as the impact on the planet (people-community-planet).

 Author of Caring Democracy

-As we shifted into a more value-focused society in 2020, detecting human emotions and responding in an honest way to it, has become a major goal.
+As we shift into a more value-focused society in 2021, detecting human emotions and responding in an honest way to it, has become a major goal.

 The question is, what happens when empathy becomes diluted as its worth ascends?

 For more insights,

 please get information on our trend lectures.

 In case you care for sharing this trend: